christinaleo-snowflake/snowflake_purview/modules/module01.md

 #### 4. Grant reader rights to the database objects.
 ```
 //grant reader access to all the database structures that purview can currently scan
-GRANT USAGE ON ALL SCHEMAS IN DATABASE snow_sample TO role purview_reader;
+GRANT USAGE ON ALL SCHEMAS IN DATABASE citibike TO role purview_reader;
-GRANT USAGE ON ALL FUNCTIONS IN DATABASE snow_sample TO role purview_reader;
+GRANT USAGE ON ALL FUNCTIONS IN DATABASE citibike TO role purview_reader;
-GRANT USAGE ON ALL PROCEDURES IN DATABASE snow_sample TO role purview_reader;
+GRANT USAGE ON ALL PROCEDURES IN DATABASE citibike TO role purview_reader;
-GRANT SELECT ON ALL TABLES IN DATABASE snow_sample TO role purview_reader;
+GRANT SELECT ON ALL TABLES IN DATABASE citibike TO role purview_reader;
-GRANT SELECT ON ALL VIEWS IN DATABASE snow_sample TO role purview_reader;
+GRANT SELECT ON ALL VIEWS IN DATABASE citibike TO role purview_reader;
-GRANT USAGE, READ on ALL STAGES IN DATABASE snow_sample TO role purview_reader;
+GRANT USAGE, READ on ALL STAGES IN DATABASE citibike TO role purview_reader;

 //grant reader access to any future objects that could be created
-GRANT USAGE ON FUTURE SCHEMAS IN DATABASE snow_sample TO role purview_reader;
+GRANT USAGE ON FUTURE SCHEMAS IN DATABASE citibike TO role purview_reader;
-GRANT USAGE ON FUTURE FUNCTIONS IN DATABASE snow_sample TO role purview_reader;
+GRANT USAGE ON FUTURE FUNCTIONS IN DATABASE citibike TO role purview_reader;
-GRANT USAGE ON FUTURE PROCEDURES IN DATABASE snow_sample TO role purview_reader;
+GRANT USAGE ON FUTURE PROCEDURES IN DATABASE citibike TO role purview_reader;
-GRANT SELECT ON FUTURE TABLES IN DATABASE snow_sample TO role purview_reader;
+GRANT SELECT ON FUTURE TABLES IN DATABASE citibike TO role purview_reader;
-GRANT SELECT ON FUTURE VIEWS IN DATABASEsnow_sample TO role purview_reader;
+GRANT SELECT ON FUTURE VIEWS IN DATABASE citibike TO role purview_reader;
-GRANT USAGE, READ ON FUTURE STAGES IN DATABASE snow_sample TO role purview_reader;
+GRANT USAGE, READ ON FUTURE STAGES IN DATABASE citibike TO role purview_reader;
 ```